GHBAlbuquerque/GHBAlbuquerque/README.md

 Productive, communicative, sociable and creative professional, I have a bachelor degree in Architecture and have just recently started exploring my passion for coding.

 I yearned to learn more about it, and from this yearning I started studying Front-End development.
 Since then, I can’t get enough.
 Learning about web development and responsive design has been an intense and passionate ride, as learning comes fast, but it requires a lot of practice and dedication.
-The creative work that coding a webpage requires is challenging and satisfying.
+The creative work that coding a webpage requires is as challenging as it is satisfying.

 Learning is a never ending process, and I feel like I’ve just taken the first steps of what looks like a very long journey, to which I’m beyond excited.